agentgt/ezpwdgen/README.md

 The emoji annotaitons also allows for some interesting internationalization of which the EFF database does not provide.

-## Caveat
+## Caveats

+* Do not share your master passwords (the passwords in the config file) unless you want to share passwords with that entity.
+* Do not share the config file.
+Store that safely like you would SSH private keys.
+* Do not use this to create offline passwords.
+While this method is probably fine for online passwords as it is generally fairly difficult to brute force online passwords this method is probably not ideal for offline things.
-**I am not a security expert... please send PRs!
+* **I am not a security expert... please send PRs!
 Use this at your own risk!**

-Do not use this to create offline passwords.
-While this method is probably fine for online passwords as it is generally fairly difficult to brute force online passwords this method is probably not ideal for offline things.